 In the prison yard, level 2- 3 inmates are usually allowed several hours of yard time a day so long as they are not in school and aren't assigned a job.
 Other prisoners that have caused harm to either another prisoner or a guard are only allowed an hour or so about three times a week to make sure nothing happens to the other inmates.
-If a prisoner will be released from prison soon, they will usually stay in their cells instead of going outside just in case another prisoner gets jealous and threatens to cause harm to them.
+If a prisoner is released from prison soon, they will usually stay in their cells instead of going outside just in case another prisoner gets jealous and threatens to cause harm to them.

 Prison at Night

 Cell doors close, lights are out, what happens next?
 Between the screaming and yelling throughout the night, nobody will be prepared for how cold it is.
 It's nothing like a sleepover, besides being up till one in the morning.
 Being able to sleep through the noise at night is going to be hard to get over, but the thin blankets and cold sheets are usually the worst parts of the night and it sure does give the title “What is Prison Like” a whole different meaning.
 If you thought the hard bed and the uncomfortable pillows were going to be the worst part, you're in for another story.